ASSERT-KTH/CodeRepairRL/README.md

 ## Overview

 CodeRepairRL leverages recent advancements in applying Reinforcement Learning (RL) to Large Language Models (LLMs) to fine-tune them for domain-specific tasks.
-Our ultimate goal is to develop models similar to [RepairLLama](https://arxiv.org/pdf/2312.15698) and [Llama-3-SWE-RL](https://arxiv.org/pdf/2502.18449), which "punch above their weight-class" in terms of parameter count, demonstrating exceptional performance in software engineering benchmarks.
+Our ultimate goal is to develop open source method of training agentic coding behaviour unto models.

-The project uses a two-stage training approach:
-1. **Supervised Fine-Tuning (SFT)**: Initial fine-tuning on high-quality code repair demonstrations
-2. **Group Relative Policy Optimization (GRPO)**: Reinforcement learning to further improve performance on specific tasks

-For more details on the project's objectives, conceptual background, and implementation specifics, see [docs/PROJECT.md](docs/PROJECT.md).

 ## Academic Paper